 Playa de los Alemanes (Germans’ Beach)

-In the areas with the quietest sea practice surf paddle, diving, kayaks.
+In the areas with the quietest sea, practice surf paddle, diving, and kayaks.
 Take boat trips.

 Hiking trails and parks

-Tarifa is surrounded by nature parks, so if you are a lover of hiking you will find routes to do.
+Nature parks surround Tarifa, so if you are a hiking lover, you will find routes to do.
 There are routes with different difficulties and lengths.

-If you want to make one easy, make the natural place Playa de los Lances.
+If you want to make one easy, make Playa de Los Lances a natural place.
 It is a linear path of low difficulty.
-You can start it in the center of Tarifa and it is about 30 minutes on the way.
+You can start it in the center of Tarifa, and it is about 30 minutes on the way.

-This stretch is 16 km way and the difficulty is average.
+This stretch is 16 km away, and the difficulty is average.

 Eating red tuna from the Strait of Gibraltar

-If you travel by van or are camping or staying in an apartment, you can buy it at the market and do it on the grill, it is very tasty.
+If you travel by van or are camping or staying in an apartment, you can buy it at the market and do it on the grill; it is delicious.
 If not, you can taste it in the restaurants of Tarifa.

 Dolphins and whales in their natural habitat